| |

 between 80,000 and 100,000, but within 200 years they had been

-the west and south was to become a regular pattern.
+and lands to the west and south was to become a regular pattern.

 Christopher Columbus was a devout Christian.
 In his Book